 Cloud Authentication Service Components

-A Cloud Authentication Service deployment consists of four main components: the Cloud Authentication Service (which is both the name of the managed server and the name for the set of components), the on-premise Identity Router®, the Cloud Administration Console, and the RSA SecurID Authenticate app installed on user devices.
+A Cloud Authentication Service deployment consists of four main components: the Cloud Authentication Service (which is both the name of the managed server and the name for the set of components), the Identity Router®, the Cloud Administration Console, and the RSA SecurID Authenticate app installed on user devices.

 Cloud Authentication Service